biancavoicu/Bachelor-Thesis/README.md

 On the back-end side, I used the Spring Web framework with the model-view-controller (MVC) architecture.
 To test the controllers, I used unit tests, employing the JUnit framework to write the actual tests and Mockito to simulate fictitious data and avoid external dependencies.

-As security elements, I have considered many measures, but what is clear is that improvements are needed.
+As security elements, I have considered various measures.
 For example, front-end form validations are reinforced on the back-end by using an object-relational mapping (ORM) tool like the Hibernate framework.
-For user authentication and registration, I make use of Spring Security, which provides protection against various attacks, and passwords are encrypted one-way.
+For user authentication and registration, I make use of Spring Security, which provides protection against several attacks, and passwords are encrypted one-way.

 For future development directions, I've considered adding a test to discover, using artificial intelligence, which pet would be most suitable for a user.